 In addition, you cannot shoot beyond the locker room.

-2 How to choose a public bath and recommended public bath
+How to choose a public bathhouse and recommendations

 If you look it up on a sento such as googlemap and it’s close and has a high rating to some extent, it’s not bad.
 Please note that there are occasional places where tattoos are NG.
 I picked up a bathhouse where tattoos are OK near Tokyo, so please refer to the following.